skijit/notes/programming/aws/developer-cert-notes.md

     - encoded as plain text or encrypted
     - you can refer to these parameters with the names assigned in the store
     - you can tag the parameters
-    - you can also restrict access to these parameters by
+    - you can also restrict access to these parameters
     - to consume a parameter for parameter store in your template, you define the type of the parameter to a reserved string (eg. AWS::SSM::Parameter::Name)
   - Navigate to 'Systems Manager' -> 'Parameter Store'
   - If you update a value in the Systems Manager Parameter Store, this will take effect when you click 'Update' on the consuming Cloud Formation Stack